0l1v3rr/github-readme-tech-stack/README.md

 <img src="./docs/demo-site-2.png" alt="">

 > **Warning**
-> If the site doesn't load and displays a full white screen, try it in incognito mode.
+> If the site doesn't load and displays a full white screen, try it in incognito mode, or clear your browser's cache.

 <hr>